tgdev/google-dev-first-pwapp/README.md

 * A text editor
 * Basic knowledge of HTML, CSS and JavaScript
 * (Optional) Node is required in the last step to deploy to Firebase

+## Notes

+For my solution I did some of the "Extra Credit" items such as;

+* Swapped localStorage solution with localForage lib (Minified)
+* Inlined CSS
+* Minified app.js (app.min.js)

+**Everything else remains as per the original lab provided by Google.
+This repo only exists to document my solution**